j0lle/gpu-screen-recorder-selector/README.md

 This should work fine on AMD/Intel X11 or Wayland.
 On Nvidia X11 G-SYNC only works with the -w screen-direct option, but because of bugs in the Nvidia driver this option is not always recommended.
 For example it can cause your computer to freeze when recording certain games.

+# License
+This software is licensed under GPL3.0-only, see the LICENSE file for more information.

 # Reporting bugs, contributing patches, questions or donation
 See [https://git.dec05eba.com/?p=about](https://git.dec05eba.com/?p=about).